 These Puma models are efficient for applications where maneuverability is key, such as loader work, hauling and PTO work.
 Livestock chores and haying operations are examples.
-Compared to the new Magnum models, they're lighter by about 2,000 pounds (907 kilograms), shorter in wheelbase by 4 inches (10.2 centimeters), and have a more compact cab and smaller overall profile.
+Compared to the new Magnum models, they're lighter by about 2,000 pounds, shorter in wheelbase by 4 inches, and have a more compact cab and smaller overall profile.